 Prenatal Exercise – Benefits For Mother & Baby

-Pre-natal exercise during pregnancy has been proven to provide health benefits to both mum-t0-be and baby.
+In the Middle East Pre-natal exercise during pregnancy has been proven to provide health benefits to both mum-t0-be and baby.
 There are exercises you can easily perform when pregnant and of course exercises that should be avoided.
-Amanda, a female personal trainer from Dubai who specialises in both pre and post natal training helps provide some answers to key questions many pregnant women in the UAE often ask.

 Exercise both pre-natal and post-partum has numerous health benefits which are well documented.
 Both aerobic and resistance training at moderate intensity are generally considered safe.

-Therefore pregnant women who were previously active may continue with exercise but are advised to modify routines in accordance with their individual situation and general physiological changes associated with pregnancy.
+Therefore pregnant women in the Middle East who were previously active may continue with exercise but are advised to modify routines in accordance with their individual situation and general physiological changes associated with pregnancy.

 Pregnant women who were not previously active need to start at a slow level and progress gradually, but are generally also advised to exercise.